-Many students at NICC enroll in courses to transfer to another college, for self-improvement or for employment.
-If a prospective student does not want to receive financial aid for the costs of the courses, he or she should select "Not seeking a degree" as the program of study when applying to the College.
+Many students at NICC enroll in courses to transfer to another college, for selfimprovement or for employment.
+If a prospective student does not want to receive financial aid for the course(s) costs, he or she should select "Not seeking a degree" as the program of study when applying to the College.
 Non-degree seeking students are considered General/Liberal Studies (GLS) students.
 Some courses require prerequisites and/or are reserved for program students.
 If a course has a prerequisite, the student must provide documentation that he or she satisfies the requirements for placement in the course.